gomorpheus/morpheus-docs/provisioning/blueprints/blueprints.rst

 #.
 Select an Instance Type
 #.
 Optionally add a name for the Instance.
 Instances with blank names will automatically be named based off the App name.

 ..
-TIP:: You can use the variable ${app.name} in your istance naming convention to reference the name of the application you're deploying.
+TIP:: You can use the variable ${app.name} in your instance naming convention to reference the name of the application you're deploying.

 Add Configurations to Instances